viniciusban/awesomemess.com/_posts/2020-03-19-windows-subsystem-for-linux.md

 Another difference is it does not run SystemD, so you do not have standard Linux services.
 If you install, for example, Postgres or Docker, you cannot manage it through `systemctl` and it will not start automatically when you enter the distro.
 You have to use the `service` utility to start and stop the service manually.
 For the same reason, software update does not run automatically.

+Additionaly, WSL doesn't clean `/tmp` directory.
+So, be careful.
+There is no such thing as a fresh `/tmp` on each boot.

 ## How to manage several WSL distros ##